 3. In between 1083-1203, under the reign of the Kakatiyas who established Warangal as their capital, The region experienced a Golden Age

-4. As a matter of fact, In 1309 AD, Allaudin Khilji’s general Malik Kafur attacked Warangal, which led to the decline of the Kakatiyas.
+4. In 1309 AD, Allaudin Khilji’s general Malik Kafur attacked Warangal, which led to the decline of the Kakatiyas.
 Till 1687, The region comes under the Delhi Sultanate, when Golconda (near Hyderabad) fell to Aurangzeb

 5. In 1724, Nizam-ul-Mulk Asif Jah (Asif Jahin Nizam dynasty) established his independence and made Hyderabad the capital of the empire in 1769.